-Rules for Questioning Parties and Witnesses:

-Only the advisors for the parties or the panel members may question the testifying parties and witnesses.
-All questioning must be conducted in a professional and politemanner.
+Rules for Questioning Parties and Witnesses: Only the advisors for the parties, the investigator or the hearing officer may question the testifying parties and witnesses.
+All questioning must be conducted in a professional and polite manner.
 Questioners may only ask relevant questions.
-Before the party or witness answers a question, the panel must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+Before the party or witness answers a question, the hearing officer must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.